mannya05/Locallance/README.md

 ## 👨‍💻 Author

-**Mannya**
+**Mannya** — 4th year CS student at Thapar Institute of Engineering & Technology

-Built as a full-stack AI-powered freelance marketplace project using React, FastAPI, SQLite, and Generative AI.
+Built as a full-stack AI-powered project using React, FastAPI, and Generative AI.